Remove restrictions and registration requirements from those who pose minimal risk to society.

 Require post-prison civil commitment only with convincing evidence that the person presents a danger to the community.

-Change current laws and evaluate proposed legislation based on the Council of State Government’s findings that common myths about sex offenders continue to influence public policy.
+Change current laws and evaluate proposed legislation that is often based on common myths about sex offenders.